Patient-specific solution of the electrocorticography forward problem in deforming brain: Introduction

 \section{Introduction}

-Techniques to construct patient-specific models of brain bioelectric activity, and to solve such models accurately and efficiently, form the key enabling technology for neuroscience and neurology.
-Of particular interest is the application of such modeling and simulation techniques to identification of epileptic seizure onset zones (SOZ) which consider the brain at length scales accessible by medical imaging and electrodes.
-The spatial resolution of medical images and dimensions of electrodes--- as well as the accuracy of surgery--- are on the order of 1~mm, but in current practice the SOZ is usually located with much lower accuracy.
+Techniques to construct patient-specific models of brain bioelectric activity, and to solve such models accurately and efficiently, form a key enabling technology for neuroscience and neurology \citep{ baillet_etal_2001_electromagnetic, brette_destexhe_2012_handbook}.
+Of particular interest is the application of such modeling and simulation techniques to identification of epileptic seizure onset zones (SOZ) which consider the brain at length scales accessible by noninvasive neuroimaging (such as CT, US and MRI), and scalp electrodes, subdural electrode grids and strips, or depth electrodes \citep{ baillet_etal_2001_electromagnetic, brette_destexhe_2012_handbook}.
+The spatial resolution of medical images such as MRI and CT, and dimensions of scalp EEG and subdural ECoG electrodes--- as well as the accuracy of surgery--- are on the order of 1~mm, but in current practice the SOZ is usually located with much lower accuracy \citep{brodbeck_etal_2011_electroencephalographic, michel_brunet_2019_eeg, mouthaan_etal_2019_diagnostic}.

 Epilepsy is a chronic brain disorder that causes unpredictable and recurrent electrical activity in the brain (seizures).
 Nowadays, epilepsy is treated with medication.
-Although drugs do not cure epilepsy, they can efficiently control seizures in up to 70\% of patients.
-In the remaining 30\%, drug therapy fails to controls seizures, and surgical resection appears as a feasible alternative \citep{engel_2003_greater}.
-However, surgical treatment of epilepsy has been the most underutilized of all proven effective therapeutic interventions in the field of medicine \citep{engel_2003_greater}.
-This is because the success of surgical resection depends on the accurate identification of the seizure onset zone (SOZ) and clinicians are often unable to characterize epileptic activity of the brain and identify appropriate resection regions with sufficient accuracy to proceed with surgery.
+Although drugs do not cure epilepsy, they can efficiently control seizures in up to 60\% of patients.
+In the remaining 40\%, drug therapy fails to control seizures, and surgical resection appears as a feasible alternative \citep{engel_2003_greater, engel_2018_current, worldhealthorganization_2019_epilepsy}.
+However, surgical treatment of epilepsy has been the most underutilized of all proven effective therapeutic interventions in the field of medicine \citep{engel_2003_greater, engel_2018_current, hader_etal_2013_complications, jette_wiebe_2015_health, jobst_cascino_2015_resective}.
+This is because the success of surgical resection depends on the accurate identification of the seizure onset zone (SOZ) and it is often very difficult to characterize epileptic activity of the brain and identify appropriate resection regions with sufficient accuracy to proceed with surgery.